Sher-Chowdhury/codingbee_docs/categories/kubernetes/19_services/services.md

 # Services

 In Kubernetes, 'services' is actually all about networking.
 In Docker world, when you use docker-compose, all the networking is done for you automatically behind the scenes.
-However that's not the case when it comes to kubernetes.
+However with Kubernetes there is only some basic networking in place, with Kubernetes, the following networking features comes out of the box:

+- Networking inside a pod - If you have 2+ containers inside a single pod, then these containers can reach each other via localhost.
+- IP based Pod-to-pod networking -

 To setup networking in Kubernetes, you need to create 'service' objects.

 There are [4 main types of of services](https://kubernetes.io/docs/concepts/services-networking/service/#publishing-services-service-types).